Frequently Asked Questions

 Q. What are examples of inclusive teaching practices?

 There are many examples of inclusive teaching practices.
 They include incorporating diversity into course curriculum, getting to know students and forming relationships, using varied pedagogical strategies that reach different students, offering students multiple ways to express themselves in class, developing structure for assignments and directions, providing regular low-stakes assessments, and using assessments like mid-semester evaluations to gauge class climate.
 For more information on inclusive teaching practices, visit the MCAD website.

 Is there support on campus for making changes to my courses if I decide I want to do so?

 Absolutely!
 Staff at the Center for Faculty Excellence are available to talk about your course goals and options for addressing desired changes.
-CFE services include one-on-one consultations, inclusive teaching workshops, course design institutes, and course redesign grants.
+CFE services include one-on-one consultations, inclusive teaching workshops, the Equity in Teaching Institute, and the Course Design Institute.
 In addition, many of your peers are engaged in innovative and inclusive teaching practices.
 You can shadow them in their classrooms or reach out to faculty affiliated with the CFE for guidance.
-For example, consider visiting a class through the Faculty Peer Visits Program.

 Assessing Course Changes